somebeaver/Lowrider.js/README.md

 For each lifecycle event, there is a hook.

 1. `onSpawn`
-  - Use the onSpawn() hook to perform initial setup tasks with the upwards DOM and self.
+  - Use the onSpawn() hook to perform initial setup tasks with the upwards DOM and itself.
-  - Example tasks: registering event handlers or mutation observers on self;
+  - Example tasks: registering event handlers or mutation observers on itself;
     initializing statically typed component data; logic to determine what to render.
   - **Do not** insert innerHTML, do not look downward in the DOM, do not perform